Devolutions/doc/docs/en/kb/remote-desktop-manager-mobile/android/how-to-articles/android-set-offline-mode.md

 ---
-title: Remote Desktop Manager Android set Offline mode
+eleventyComputed:
+  title: '{{ en.RDMANDROID }} Offline mode'
+  description: The Offline mode allows you to connect to a read only copy of the data source when the live database is unavailable.
 ---
-The offline mode allows you to connect to a read only copy of the data source when the live database is unavailable.
+The Offline mode allows you to connect to a read only copy of the data source when the live database is unavailable.

 For mobile workers we recommend creating a local data source.